rbarrel/Farseal/README.md

 A Fortran Testing Library | [test-drive (0.4.0)](https://github.com/fortran-lang/test-drive) | Yes

 Clone the repository then run `meson setup build` and `meson install -C build` to install Farseal as a library on your system.

+If you want to be able to run the test suite, install `test-drive` using `meson`.